 Campsite 66 is a really sunny site which is great when you have the lake right in front of you for cooling off.
 The views are spectacular.
 There is a lot of morning sun and a tent platform, which is nice if it rains.

 Campsites 67 & 68 are a fabulous set of sites for a very large group.
 As you can see from the picture, this group has four tents, and we have seen up to seven tents on these two sites.
 Very sunny.
-The downside is no platform which is nice when it rains, but the ground is quite flat so they aren't necessary.
+Both sites are very open to each other and have platforms.
+Lots of flat ground for extra tents and a perfect spot to watch the sunrise

 Campsites 69-74 are hilly sites with morning sun.
 Shown on top is a view of campsite 70 from the platform and below is campsite 73.
 The views are all open and spectacular.
 These sites are nice and sunny.